 When worn for long hours

 Synthetic clothes often become smelly relatively early on, even if they are deodorant finished.
 Wools, on the other hand, naturally eliminate odor when the fabric dries even after being soaked in sweat.
 This powerful anti-odor performance allows you to keep moving day after day, relatively comfortably without smelling too bad.
-Also, our proprietary 100% Merino can be tumble dried at a low temperature, making it easy to wash and dry on the go.

 When packing capacity is limited